patternfly/pf-codemods/packages/pf-codemods/README.md

 ### formgroup-remove-helpertextProps [(#8810)](https://github.com/patternfly/patternfly-react/pull/8810)

-We've removed the helper text related props from `FormGroup`.
-This rule will remove the `helperText`, `helperTextInvalid`, `validated`, `helperTextIcon`, `helperTextInvalidIcon`, and `isHelperTextBeforeField` props if present.
+We've removed the helper text related props from `FormGroup`: `helperText`, `helperTextInvalid`, `validated`, `helperTextIcon`, `helperTextInvalidIcon`, and `isHelperTextBeforeField`.
 The `FormHelperText`, `HelperText`, and `HelperTextItem` components should now be used directly as part of `children` instead of these props.
+This rule will throw an error but not make any changes.

 ### formhelpertext-remove-props [(#8810)](https://github.com/patternfly/patternfly-react/pull/8810)